dbridg15/moths_project/README.md

 ## How to Run

-Set working directorty to moths_project/Code/ and Rscript/source the file 0_run_moths_project.R With the default values for sensitivity analysis their is approx 30 min runtime
+Set working directory to moths_project/Code/ and Rscript/source the file 0_run_moths_project.R The default has sensitivity Analysis turned off and take aprox 5 mins to run.
+With sensitivity analysis on (see below).
+Run time is >30mins.

 In R